Aloo Palak Sabzi (Potato Spinach Stir Fry)

 Instructions

-• Add garlic and green chili and saute for 30 seconds.
+• Add garlic and green chilies and saute for 30 seconds.

-• Add onions and cook until they become translucent (2-3 minutes).
+• Add onions and cook until they become translucent (2-3 minutes), stirring frequently.

 • Now add the cubed potatoes and mix well.